The Writer’s Workshop: Colorado

 Full Payment Option

-A non-refundable deposit of $475 is required to book your spot.
+A non-refundable deposit of $525 is required to book your spot for the retreat.
+If you select the premium upgrade, your non-refundable deposit is $1125.
 The remainder is due via the monthly payment plan.
 You can use any credit or debit card (Visa, AMEX, Mastercard, etc.).

 Cancellation / Refund Policy

 Need to cancel after paying in full?
-If you cancel more than 60 days before the workshop begins, we will return your payment minus the $475 non-refundable deposit.
-If you cancel within 30 days of the workshop, we will not refund any monies, but you are welcome to sell or give away your spot, contingent upon the writer filling out the questionnaire and/or having a short conversation with Jen first.
+If you cancel more than 90 days before the workshop begins, we will return your payment minus the non-refundable deposit.
+If you selected the retreat-only option, your non-refundable deposit is $525.
+If you selected the premium upgrade option, your non-refundable deposit is $1125.

 “Jennifer Louden is a master teacher and workshop facilitator.
 The prompts she gives and the flow she designs and shares help each woman at her workshops go deep, fast.
 In addition, she creates a container for the work that is truly safe, supportive, and has just the right level of challenge.
 She’s a generous, kind, enthusiastic and insightful teacher, coach, and writer.
 I can’t wait to do another writing retreat with her.”